-- This product contains a non-isolated half-wave rectifier power supply and must not be powered by transformers used to power other devices containing non-isolated full-wave rectifier power supplies.
+- 1. If using a touch screen via the ribbon cable, MN550 must be supplied from 24Vac, not 24Vdc. - 2.
+This product contains a non-isolated half-wave rectifier power supply and must not be powered by transformers used to power other devices containing non-isolated full-wave rectifier power supplies.
 If multiple devices are powered from the same transformer, verify that the transformer is properly sized to power all equipment simultaneously and all devices contain the same type of rectifier power supplies or internal isolation.
 Also verify that correct polarity has been maintained between all connected devices.
-Refer to DS 10.250, EN-206, Guidelines for Powering Multiple Full-Wave and Half-Wave Rectifier Devices from a Common Transformer for detailed information. - 2.
+Refer to DS 10.250, EN-206, Guidelines for Powering Multiple Full-Wave and Half-Wave Rectifier Devices from a Common Transformer for detailed information. - 3.
 Install wiring according to job wiring diagrams and local electrical codes.

 The wire gauge used must be consistent with load current rating.

 24Vac Power Wiring

 - 1. Review the Precautions section. - 2.
 Ensure that the controller GND terminal is connected to Earth before connecting the power wiring to the controller. - 3.
-Connect power ground wiring to terminal 1 (GND). - 4.
-Connect power 24Vac wiring to terminal 2 (AC24V).
+Connect power ground wiring to terminal 24 (GND). - 4.
+Connect power 24Vac wiring to terminal 1 (24V~).